GNITOAHC/GNITOAHC/README.md

 </p>

 ![](https://komarev.com/ghpvc/?username=gnitoahc) <br />
-I'm a 21-year-old computer science student passionate about technology, programming, and innovation.
+I'm a 22-year-old computer science student passionate about technology, programming, and innovation.
 Currently, I'm based in Taipei/Taiwan, where I'm pursuing my degree and exploring the vast world of software development.

 #### 📘 About Me

-- 🌱 I’m currently diving deep into **Machine Learning** and **Artificial Intelligence**, especially **LlamaIndex**.
+- 🌱 I’m currently diving deep into **Machine Learning** and **Artificial Intelligence**, especially NLP and AI workload optimization.
 - 👨‍💻 I'm working on a couple of side projects related to **web development** and **Retrieval-Augmented Generation**.
 - 💡 I'm interested in solving real-world problems using technology and am always looking for new challenges.
 - 📫 How to reach me